kasrababaei/swift-notes/data-structure.md

 }
 ```

-It is used in various algorithms such as bubble sort, comb sort, selection sort, insertion sort, heapsort, and Shell sort.
+It is used in various algorithms such as bubble sort, comb sort, selection sort, insertion sort, heap sort, and Shell sort.
 These algorithms require only a few pointers, so their space complexity is `O(log n)`.

 Swift uses [Timsort](https://en.wikipedia.org/wiki/Timsort) which is a hybrid, stable sorting algorithm, derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data, refer to _[Sort.swift](https://github.com/swiftlang/swift/blob/main/stdlib/public/core/Sort.swift)_ file.
 It was implemented by Tim Peters in 2002 for use in the Python programming language.
 The algorithm finds subsequences of the data that are already ordered (runs) and uses them to sort the remainder more efficiently.
 This is done by merging runs until certain criteria are fulfilled.